adamwulf/Inkable/README.md

 ```

 Next, build the processing pipeline for your events.
 Each step is optional, depending on what sorts
 of paths you want to generate.
-Below will generate smooth `UIBezierPath` output
+Below will generate smooth `UIBezierPath` output.

 ```swift
 // create a stream to convert `TouchPaths` to `Polylines`